atlang/www.atlang.org/README.md

 To see the generated site, just visit `http://localhost:4000`.

-To have the site regenerated as you make changes, add use the `--watch` flag:
+To have the site regenerated as you make changes, use the `--watch` flag:

     jekyll serve --watch